aswebdev/uxd/user-research.md

 **Use their language and terminology**
 Refer to concepts and objects the way that the participant does.
 Do not correct them explicitly or implicily

+**Getting started**
+* Thank the participant for their time
+* At a high level, inform the participant what the interview is about
+* Give a thumbnail overview of the interview process
+* Ask them if they have any questions to start with
+* Do not start too specifically, however be mindful when you move into the mode of asking questions

 # Reviewing a user interview
 * Does what I learned change the original objective?
 * Is there a pattern in the data that suggests new design considerations?